-It's easy to overindulge during the holidays.
-You may find yourself eating more significant portions and sweets than you typically would, while also neglecting your fitness routine — not an optimal combo.
+It's easy to overindulge.
+You may find yourself eating more significant portions or drinking more than you typically would, while also neglecting your fitness routine — not an optimal combo.
 Not only can overindulging lead to weight gain and lower energy levels, but it can also slow digestion and lead to occasional bloating and heartburn.
 At times, it can even be related to restless sleep, headaches, and decreased mental focus.
-Fortunately, there are ways to get your physical and mental systems back on track after a holiday binge.
+Fortunately, there are ways to get your physical and mental systems back on track after binging.

 Increase Your Daily Hydration Intake

 Drinking water can help flush toxins out of your body.
 On average, the human body is about 70 percent water, and about 20 percent of it comes from your diet.1 At least, it should!
 Water-rich foods like watermelon, cucumber, and celery are excellent additions to your diet, but you also should keep up your water intake throughout the day.

 So, how much water should you be drinking?
 There are two methods to consider: the bodyweight method and the 8x8 method.
 The bodyweight method means dividing your weight (in pounds) by half.
 This gives you the number of ounces of water you should drink every day.
 Therefore, someone who is 175 pounds should drink 87.5 ounces of water per day.

 If you go by the 8x8 method, you should be drinking an 8-ounce glass of water eight times per day.
 So, 8x8=64 ounces.
 This method is better left as an absolute minimum since it doesn't consider factors like biological sex, age, body weight, and exercise.